Extramural Research (EMR) funding scheme of SERB to academic institution, research laboratories and other R&D

-- The research grant is provided for equipment, manpower, consumables, travel and contingency.
+- The research grant is provided for equipment, research personnel, consumables, travel and contingency.
 "Overheads" is also be provided to the implementing institution as per prevailing norms of SERB.

 - An applicant is eligible to apply only one proposal during a call.

 - Any proposal technically rejected should not be resubmitted without any substantial revision to any schemes or programs of the SERB.

 - The Call for applications will be notified through the website "www.serbonline.in" and "www.serb.gov.in".
 The application form along with a proper research proposal highlighting the research work to be undertaken should be submitted online through the website "www.serbonline.in".

 - The selection will be based on the recommendations of Program Advisory Committee (PAC) constituted by the Board.
 If required, the applicants maybe called for discussion/ presentation.